vijayskumar/PATO-Pointer-Analysis/README.md

 ### Test and Run the PATO pointer analysis

 The following section demonstrates the usage with the `test/test0.c`.
-Assume it is in the root directory.
+Assume starting from the top directory.

 1. First, extract information from AST and build the knowledge base with te parser:
 	```